chJethinsai/Power-Bi-Projects/README.md

 # Power-Bi-Projects
-### In This Reprosetory I am going to store and display all my project i done using the power bi
+### In this Reprosetory I am going to store and display all my project i done using the power bi